UInt2048/Spice/README.md

 }
 ```
 If the explanation in text form wasn't enough for you please look at the slides/presentation of both littlelailo and pod2g that have a graphic visualization of the bug.
-The bug was "fixed" by Apple in 2012 as CVE-2012-3727 but fixed the bug in the wrong function (dns4 one) so this is still an 0day at the moment.
+The bug was "fixed" by Apple in 2012 in iOS 6 as CVE-2012-3727 but fixed the bug in the wrong function (dns4 one) so this bug was not patched until iOS 13.3.1 as CVE-2020-3840.

 ### ASLR bypass
 The aslr bypass is pretty complex to explain but basically there is the dyld shared cache containing all the libraries from apple that gets loaded into each process.